usask-rc/ansible-ec2-al2023/README.md

 12. Fix directory permissions

-Assuming that you are still in Ubuntu at a command prompt, change directory to where you cloned this repo, then set permissions:
+Still in Ubuntu at a command prompt, change directory to where you cloned this repo, then set permissions:
 ```
-cd ec2-ansible-al2023
+cd ansible-ec2-al2023
 chmod 0755 .
 ```
 Now when you list the directory contents, you should see the correct permissions:
 ```
 ls -al
 ```
+If this step is not done then the file `ansible.cfg` will be ignored by Ansible since it believes the project directory is world writable and it does not trust the configuration file.

 13. Fix ssh private key permissions